Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Application to COVID-19 vaccine efficacy trials

 \subsection{Trial-Level Treatment Effects}

 The trial-level treatment effects on the clinical endpoint and the estimated surrogate index are estimated using standard methods.
-The cumulative incidence rates for infection by 80 days post marker-measurement visit are estimated with the Kaplan--Meier estimator.
+The cumulative incidence rates for symptomatic infection by 80 days post marker-measurement visit are estimated with the Kaplan--Meier estimator.
 The estimated surrogate index means are estimated by first fitting a linear regression model with the estimated surrogate index as outcome and the treatment indicator, age, sex, BMI category, and the high-risk indicator as covariates.
 Note that the estimated surrogate index is missing whenever the antibody marker is missing.
 We, therefore, use the inverse probability of being sampled in the case-cohort design as weights in these linear regression models.
 The estimated means are obtained as the mean of the predicted values for all subjects in a given trial with the treatment indicator set to 1 (vaccine) and 0 (placebo), respectively.
 This approach is more efficient than simple sample means and is valid even if the linear model is misspecified \parencite{van2024covariate}.

 We further consider the treatment effects on a transformed scale to ensure that they can take values on the entire real line.
-For the clinical endpoint, we consider the following transformation of vaccine efficacy (VE): $\log(1 - VE)$.
+For the clinical endpoint, we consider the following transformation of vaccine efficacy (VE): $\log(1 - \operatorname{VE})$.
 Similarly, for the estimated surrogate index, we consider the treatment effect on the following scale:

 The within-trial covariance matrices of the estimated treatment effects are estimated using the non-parametric bootstrap (with 5,000 replications) in each trial.
-We keep the case-cohort weights fixed in the bootstrap samples; this is expected to lead to conservative standard errors\footnote{The estimated standard errors for the treatment effect on the estimated surrogate index are expected to be conservative.
-The estimator for the treatment effect on the clinical endpoint does not depend on these weights.}.
+We keep the case-cohort weights fixed in the bootstrap samples; this is expected to lead to conservative standard errors.